JackeyHua-SJTU/cuda-practice/note.md

 - Register.
 Fastest and small.
 It is automatically used by variable defined in the kernel function.
 If the register has been used up, then it will use the local memory.
 It is owned by a thread.
 - Local memory.
 Just a part of global memory.
 It is used to store the data that exceeds the ability of registers.
 Slow but private to a thread.
 - Shared memory.
 Just a part of memory on SM.
 It is private to a thread block.
 Use `__shared__` to manual allocate on shared memory.
+    - **Bank Conflict**.
+Think of the shared memory as a one-dimentional array, and all `index % 32` will be mapped to the same bank.
+If there are multiple visit to the same bank, then we need to do it one by one.
+Latency!
+    - If all warps visit the exact same address, then will broadcast.
 - Global memory.
 Slow but large.
 Can be accessed by all threads on GPU.
 Only two explicit ways to allocate on global memory.
     - On the host side, use `cudaMalloc` to allocate a dynamic global variable.
 Need manually free the resource by `cudaFree`.
     - On the kernel side, use `__device__` to define a global variable.
 Since it is global, then we can not have multiple same-name global variable.
 And in other files, we need to use `extern` to declare it.